tomfran/LSM-Tree/README.md

 ```
 Benchmark                                       Mode  Cnt        Score        Error  Units
-c.t.l.tree.LSMTreeAddBenchmark.add             thrpt    5   540788.751 ±  54491.134  ops/s
+c.t.l.tree.LSMTreeAddBenchmark.add          thrpt    5    722278.306 ±  30802.444  ops/s
-c.t.l.tree.LSMTreeGetBenchmark.get             thrpt    5     9426.951 ±    241.190  ops/s
+c.t.l.tree.LSMTreeGetBenchmark.get          thrpt    5     20098.919 ±    240.244  ops/s
 ```

 ## Possible improvements

 There is certainly space for improvement on this project:

-1. Blocked bloom filters: its a variant of a classic array-like bloom filter which is more cache efficient;
+- [ ] Blocked bloom filters: its a variant of a classic array-like bloom filter which is more cache efficient;
-2. Search fingers in the Skip list: the idea is to keep a pointer to the last search, and start from there with subsequent queries;
+- [ ] Search fingers in the Skip list: the idea is to keep a pointer to the last search, and start from there with subsequent queries;
-3. Proper level compaction in the LSM tree;
+- [x] Proper level compaction in the LSM tree;
-4. Write ahead log for the insertions, without this, a crash makes all the in-memory writes disappear;
+- [ ] Write ahead log for the insertions, without this, a crash makes all the in-memory writes disappear;
-5. Proper recovery: handle crashes and reboots, using existing SSTables and the write-ahead log.
+- [ ] Proper recovery: handle crashes and reboots, using existing SSTables and the write-ahead log.

 I don't have the practical time to do all of this, perhaps the first two points will be handled in the future.